B-Roux/notebook/Arch-VMwarePlayer-setup.md

 Save and exit.

 ## Step 4: Create a User Account
-1. Add a new user to the system with `useradd -m <username>` where '<username>' is the desired username you want for the new user.
-The `-m` option creates a home direcory for the user.
+1. Add a new user to the system with `useradd -m <username>` where '<username>' is the desired username you want for the new user[^useradd-m-option].
 2. Set a password for the new user with `passwd <username>`.
 You will be prompted for the new password - this one needs to be secure!
 Don't know what a secure password should look like?
 Many services like Google and GitHub have requirements and best practices guides on picking a good password for their services.
 Look them up to ensure that you are on the right path.
 3. Add the new user to the wheel group with `usermod -a -G wheel <username>`, where `-a` signifies that we are appending the user to a group, `-G wheel` signifies the wheel group, and '<username>' refers to our user.
 4. Log out of the root account with `exit`.
 5. Log into the newly created user with the username and password we just created.
 6. Try using `sudo` with a command only 'root' can use: `sudo pacman -Syu`.
 You will be prompted for your used password (not the root password).
 If pacman attempts to update the system (it should already be up to date though), then everything is working just fine, and your user account now has sudo access!
 If not, make sure that you have uncommented the right line in the sudo config file, and that your new user is a part of the wheel group.
+[^useradd-m-option]: The `-m` option specifies that we want the utility to create a home directory for the new user.

 ## Step 5: Delete and Lock the Root Password
 Since our new user now has access to root privileges with `sudo`, the root account is no longer needed and should generally not be used anymore.
 You can delete the root password with `sudo passwd -d root` and lock the password with `sudo passwd -l root`.
 If you ever need access to root again, you can unlock the root account with the passwd utility, then log in. **Be advised that since we deleted the old temporary password, unlocking the root account means that anyone can log into it without a password.
 If you need the root account unlocked, give it a secure password with `sudo passwd root` again.**